 Perhaps the foremost theoretical "blind spot" of current philosophy of mind is conscious suffering.
-Thousands of pages have been written about colour "qualia" and zombies, but almost no theoretical work is devoted to ubiquitous phenomenal states like boredom, the subclinical depression folk-psychologically known as "everyday sadness" or the suffering caused by physical pain.6 Pain qualia are frequent examples, but suffering is rarely mentioned, because in philosophical debates pain qualia often are barely more than a stand-in, easily replaceable by other allegedly primitive forms of sensory consciousness.
-As Sascha Fink has pointed out, however, the sensation of pain and the emotional affect of unpleasantness are as distinct as hue and saturation in colour experience, and pain and suffering are clearly metaphysically independent mental phenomena - although they are similar in structure and formal object, and tied together by evolutionary ancestry.7
+Thousands of pages have been written about colour qualia and zombies, but almost no theoretical work is devoted to ubiquitous phenomenal states like boredom, the subclinical depression folk-psychologically known as "everyday sadness" or the suffering caused by physical pain.6 Pain qualia are frequent examples, but suffering is rarely mentioned, because in philosophical debates pain qualia often are barely more than a stand-in, easily replaceable by other allegedly primitive forms of sensory consciousness.
+As Sascha Fink has pointed out, however, the sensation of pain and the emotional affect of unpleasantness are as distinct as hue and saturation in colour experience, and pain and suffering are clearly metaphysically independent mental phenomena, although they are similar in structure and formal object, and tied together by evolutionary ancestry.7

 What exactly is it that suffering represents?
-We have no rigorous phenomenology of Weltschmerz (world-weariness), loss of one's confidence in humanity, loss of integrity or the introspective profile following moral failure - or any more precise analysis of, say, the suffering that goes along with information overload, continuous partial attention and the consequent, frequently recurring loss of cognitive control and mental autonomy.8 The same is true of panic, despair, shame, the suffering going along with some types of compassion, the phenomenology of losing one's dignity or the conscious experience of mortality.
-Why are these forms of conscious content generally ignored by the best of today's philosophers of
+We have no rigorous phenomenology of Weltschmerz (world-weariness), loss of one's confidence in humanity, loss of one's ethical integrity or the introspective profile following moral failure - or any more precise analysis of, say, the suffering that goes along with information overload, continuous partial attention and the consequent, frequently recurring loss of cognitive control and mental autonomy.8 The same is true of panic, despair, shame, the suffering going along with some types of empathy, the phenomenology of losing one's dignity or the conscious experience of mortality.
+Why are these forms of conscious content generally ignored by the best of today's philosophers of mind?
+Is it simple careerism ("Nobody wants to read too much about suffering, no matter how insightful and important the arguments are!") or are there deeper, evolutionary reasons for what I have termed the "cognitive scotoma" at the outset, our blind spot in investigating conscious experience?